User1m/bot-ramp-up/readme.md

 16. `npm run watch` - runs a typescript watcher to compile your code in the background

-17. `npm run emulator` - runs the non-webpacked emulator code so that you can edit your `.ts` files and see changes realtime
+17. `npm run server` - runs the non-webpacked emulator code so that you can edit your `.ts` files and see changes realtime

 16. `npm run test` - test your bot code